 PSY-3022 Psychological Tests & Measurements (4 Credits) Prerequisite: PSY-2000 and PSY-2001.
 This course examines various forms of psychological measurement and focuses on the principles and concepts of test development and evaluation.
-A component of statistics and research is included in this course.

 PSY-3023 Personality Psychology (4 Credits) Prerequisite: PSY-1024.